 A voice coil is connected to the back side of a plastic membrane known as diaphragm, and there is a magnet surrounding this coil.
 When sound waves hit the microphone, the membrane vibrates to the frequency of the sound waves, and the coil on its back side moves along with it.

 The relative movement of the coil within the magnetic field induces a small signal voltage in this coil.
 Thus, the sound energy is converted into electrical energy.

-Advantages of Dynamic Microphone
+Advantages of Dynamic Microphone for podcast

 - Dynamic microphones have relatively simple to make and are therefore can be more economical.